games647/pwned-check/README.md

 use [`eq` and
 `gt`](https://github.com/rust-lang/packed_simd/blob/f14f6911b277a0f4522eab03db222ee363c6d6d0/src/api/cmp/partial_ord.rs#L19).
 Only if the hash is found the number of pwned hash is evaluated lazily.

-## Features

-* Offline
-* Cross-platform
-* Clear read passwords from memory
-* Progressbar

-### Optimizations

-* Multi-Threaded hashing of stored passwords
-* Memory mapping if supported
-* Sorted linear search by using lexicographically order of the downloaded hash database
-* SIMD comparisons
-* Read hash database from ASCII
-* Re-use allocations if possible - for example database reading only uses borrowed data
-* `fadvise` and `madvise` for UNIX based systems

 ## Password recommendations